 18. Candida and Yeast Infections

-19. Coconut Oil for Anti-aging
+19. Coconut Oil for Anti-Aging

 According to research published in the medical journal Food and Function, coconut oil improves antioxidant levels and can slow aging.
-Coconut oil works by reducing stress on the liver and by lowering oxidative stress.
+Coconut oil works by reducing stress on the liver and lowering oxidative stress.
 (9)

 20. Coconut Oil for Hormone Balance

 Using coconut oil benefits your hormones as well!
-Coconut oil may help naturally balance hormones because it’s a great source of saturated fat including lauric acid.
+Coconut oil may help naturally balance hormones because it’s a great source of saturated fat, including lauric acid.
 Studies have found that coconut oil may be an excellent fat to consume during menopause and also may have positives effects on estrogen levels.
 (10)

 Coconut Oil Side Effects